javalosp/advanced_programming/Lecture_4/Lecture_4_Quiz.md

 int x[6] = {19, 10, 8};
 ```

 - [x] a).
-Declares an array of 6 integers and initializes the first 3 elements.
+Declares an array of 6 integers and initialises the first 3 elements.
 - [ ] b).
 Declares an array of 3 integers.
 - [ ] c).
 Causes a compilation error.
 - [ ] d).
-Declares and initializes an array of 6 integers to zero.
+Declares and initialises an array of 6 integers to zero.

 #### How can a function return more than one value using pointers in C++?
 - [ ] a).
 By returning an array.